Audio interfaces are a MUST if you want good sound quality!

 - Accurate and detailed sound.
 From the Audient iD4 to the EVO line, every model is designed for the best clarity possible!
 Audient offers low latency, high sample rates, and guaranteed clarity.

 - Numerous expandability options.
-A dual headphone output channel, instrument inputs, ADAT expansion options, and it’s USB-bus powered.
+This interface packs a dual headphone output channel, instrument inputs, ADAT expansion options, and it’s USB-powered.
 Connect to a USB-compatible Mac or PC instantly.

 - Top-notch construction quality.
-Stay assured with an all-metal construction that’ll last for a while!
+You’re assured longevity thanks to an all-metal construction!

 - Extras.
 A software bundle comes with every purchase!
 Expand your knowledge and control with this interface.